h5bp/Front-end-Developer-Interview-Questions/README.md

 * Explain how prototypal inheritance works
 * How do you go about testing your JavaScript?
 * AMD vs. CommonJS?
-* What's a hashtable?
 * Explain why the following doesn't work as an IIFE: `function foo(){ }();`.
   * What needs to be changed to properly make it an IIFE?
 * What's the difference between a variable that is: `null`, `undefined` or `undeclared`?
   * How would you go about checking for any of these states?
 * What is a closure, and how/why would you use one?
 * What's a typical use case for anonymous functions?
-* Explain the "JavaScript module pattern" and when you'd use it.
-  * Bonus points for mentioning clean namespacing.
-  * What if your modules are namespace-less?
 * How do you organize your code? (module pattern, classical inheritance?)
 * What's the difference between host objects and native objects?
 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
 * What's the difference between `.call` and `.apply`?
 * explain `Function.prototype.bind`?
 * When do you optimize your code?
-* Can you explain how inheritance works in JavaScript?
 * When would you use `document.write()`?
   * Most generated ads still utilize `document.write()` although its use is frowned upon
 * What's the difference between feature detection, feature inference, and using the UA string